Primark reopening has gone "fantastically well" -AB Foods CEO

-LONDON, April 20 (Reuters) - The reopening of Primark stores in England and Wales on April 12 following COVID-19 lockdown has gone “fantastically well”, with sales in the week since hitting a record high, the boss of its parent company Associated British Foods said on Tuesday.
+The reopening of Primark stores in England and Wales on April 12 following COVID-19 lockdown has gone "fantastically well", with sales in the week since hitting a record high, the boss of its parent company Associated British Foods (ABF.L) said on Tuesday.

 "The footfall is different from the (previous) openings, so much better footfall in city centres," CEO George Weston told Reuters.